ibm-cloud-docs/containers/cs_storage_block_vpc.md

 You can choose between predefined storage tiers with GB sizes and IOPS that meet the requirements of your workloads.
 To find out if {{site.data.keyword.block_storage_is_short}} is the right storage option for you, see [Choosing a storage solution](/docs/containers?topic=containers-storage_planning#choose_storage_solution).
 For pricing information, see [Pricing for {{site.data.keyword.block_storage_is_short}}](https://www.ibm.com/cloud/vpc/pricing).

 The {{site.data.keyword.block_storage_is_short}} add-on is installed and enabled by default on VPC clusters.
 Later, you can disable or reenable the add-on by using the [`addon disable`](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_addon_disable) or [`addon enable`](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_addon_enable) command in the CLI.
+PVC creation and app deployment are not disrupted when the add-on is disabled.
+Existing volumes and data are not impacted.
 {: note}

-Version `2.0.2` of {{site.data.keyword.block_storage_is_short}} add-on is unsupported.
-Version `2.0.3` is deprecated and no longer receives fixes or updates.
-If your cluster runs a deprecated or unsupported add-on version, update your clusters to use version `3.0.0`.
-You can update the add-on by disabling and re-enabling it.
-Disable the add-on by running the `ibmcloud ks cluster addon disable vpc-block-csi-driver --cluster <cluster-name>` command.
-Then, re-enable by running the `ibmcloud ks cluster addon enable vpc-block-csi-driver --cluster <cluster-name>` command.
-Existing PVs and PVCs are not impacted.
-For more information, see [updating the {{site.data.keyword.block_storage_is_short}} add-on](#vpc-addon-update)
-{: important}

 ## Quickstart for {{site.data.keyword.cloud_notm}} {{site.data.keyword.block_storage_is_short}}
 {: #vpc_block_qs}